 Well…that’s true for a while.
 Things change for the worse when you encounter gravel or potholes or bumps or sidewalk cracks or downhill stretches.

 And in most towns, that’s inevitable.

 So, you find yourself monitoring pavement quality with almost paranoid attention.
-After several blocks of such vigilance, it gets old.
+That level of vigilance gets old before long.

-That all got me looking for a more sure-footed kick scooter that would be useful throughout the year, and maybe even look a bit more grown-up.
+That all got me looking for a more sure-footed kick scooter that would be useful throughout the year, and maybe even look more grown-up.

 The answer was a Swifty Zero.